 What to do?

-Carbon monoxide (CO) is an odourless and colourless gas.
+Carbon monoxide (CO) is an odorless and colorless gas.
 It is produced in small quantities by gasoline engines and other appliances that burn fuel with only partial or incomplete combustion.
 If CO accumulates due to appliances not being well-maintained, or if they are not working properly, it could cause serious health problems, even death.
 However, a natural gas appliance that is well calibrated is just as safe as a standard-compliance electrical appliance.

 Symptoms of CO poisoning